 Divorce or legal separation

 - Certified copy of your divorce decree or judgment

 Transferring ownership to a spouse or child

 - Copy of trust document

-Information on this web page is not legal advice and should not be construed as such.
+Information on this web page isn't legal advice and shouldn't be construed as such.
 We recommend you consult with an independent legal advisor or, where appropriate, contact your local probate court where the property is located for information on the probate process.

 For additional information about planning your estate or settling accounts after a loved one passes, please refer to Estate Planning & Account Settlement.

 Our Real Estate Lending Support team can guide you through the Assumption Process for the following situations:

 Individual borrower or co-borrower on the loan passes away and the party awarded the property wants to assume the loan